DarkAngel285/ppm2ascii/README.md

-#s ppm2ascii converter on c
+# ppm2ascii converter on c